bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 * creating a pixel buffer corresponding to the viewshed

-Let's list the components above  from most time-consuming to least time-consuming:
+Let's list the components above  from most time-consuming to least time-consuming :
 * computing the viewshed grid
 * computing the hillshade grid
 * creating pixel buffers and overlaying pixel buffers.

-As we consider parallelization, __we want to start with the parts of the code that are the most time-consuming__ so that the impact of the parallelization is the largest possible.
+As we consider parallelization, __we want to start with the parts of the code that are the most time-consuming__ (in terms of percentage of the total time) so that the impact of the parallelization is the largest possible.
 In this case, it is the computation of the viewshed grid.

 * For example, if the total compute time break down is 10% on function A (e.g. computing the viewshed), and 90% on function B (e.g. creating pixels buffers); if we speed up function A by a factor of two, the new runinng time will be T'=.1 x.5T + .9T = .95T, and  the overall  speedup  will be 1.05, i.e. almost neglijable --- you do not speed up the part of your code that accounts for 10% of your running time!